dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 - You may just pass the `service.json` as string or dictionary (in code and via config providers).
 - You may pass a connection string (used in SQL Alchemy) (in code and via config providers).
-- If you do not pass any credentials, the default credentials are used (ie. those present on Cloud Function runner)
+- If you do not pass any credentials, the default credentials are used (i.e. those present on Cloud Function runner)

 ## Read configs and secrets yourself
 `dlt.secrets` and `dlt.config` provide dictionary-like access to configuration values and secrets, respectively.